Section I independent school — the platform drafts your pack | EHCP Clarity

 Section 41 independent special schools

 Schools on the Secretary of State's section 41 list.
-Statutory right to request under section 38 CFA 2014 — same framework as maintained special schools.
-LA must name unless section 39 exceptions apply.
+Statutory right to request under section 38 CFA 2014 — same framework as maintained special schools. local authority must name unless section 39 exceptions apply.

 Process: Section 38 preference; section 39 exceptions; SEND Tribunal appeal under section 51 CFA 2014.